sosedoff/ecsutil/README.md

 # ecsutil

-Tool to simplify deployments to ECS/Fargate.
+Tool to simplify deployments to ECS/Fargate

-Key concepts:

-- Infrastructure is managed by Terraform
-- Task definitions/scheduled tasks/services are NOT part of Terraform
+## Overview

+- You bring your own infrastructure resources using Terraform (optional)
+- `ecsutil` will manage ECS task definitions, scheduled tasks, services and secrets
-- YAML config for a service, ability to reference Terraform outputs
+- Deployment config is YAML-based with ability to reference Terraform outputs
 - Cloud secrets are stored in AWS Parameter Store, encrypted by KMS
 - Local secrets are encrypted via Ansible Vault

-Why not Kubernetes?
-You don't need Kube for simple deployments.

 ## Requirements

 - AWS CLI
-- Ansible CLI
+- Ansible (optional)
+- Terraform (optional)

 ## Usage